A significant percentage of bone fractures occur because of high force impact or stress.

 - the affected bone or joint may have a grating sensation

 - if it is an open fracture, there may be bleeding

 When a large bone is affected, such as the pelvis or femur:

-If possible, do not move a person with a broken bone until a health care professional is present and can assess the situation and, if required, apply a splint.
-Obviously, if the patient is in a dangerous place, such as in the middle of a busy road, one sometimes has to act before the emergency services arrive.
+If possible, do not move a person with a broken bone until a healthcare professional is present and can assess the situation and, if required, apply a splint.
+If the patient is in a dangerous place, such as in the middle of a busy road, one sometimes has to act before the emergency services arrive.

 Causes of bone fractures

 The majority of fractures are caused by a bad fall or automobile accident.
 Healthy bones are extremely tough and resilient and can withstand surprisingly powerful impacts.
-When people enter old age two factors make their risk of fractures greater; weaker bones and a greater risk of falling.
+As people age, two factors make their risk of fractures greater: Weaker bones and a greater risk of falling.